linuxdeepin/deepin-manual/manual-assets/personal/deepin-music/en_US/index.md

 1. On the Music interface, right-click the music and you can:

-2. Click **Remove from play queue** to remove the music from the play queue, but the music file will be still on the local disk.
+2. Click **Remove from play queue** to remove the music from the play queue, but the music file will still be saved in the local disk.

-3. Click **Delete from local disk** to remove the music from the playlist and local disk.
+3. Click **Delete from local disk** to remove the music from both the playlist and local disk.

    ![0|remove](jpg/remove.png)

 ### Encoding

 1. On the Music interface, right click the music.
-2. Click **Encoding**, you can select the encoding you want.
+2. Click **Encoding** and you can select the encoding you want.

 ![0|encoding](jpg/encoding.png)